-Just because the police allege that you have failed to give information as to the identity of a driver, it does not necessarily mean that you have committed an offence, yourself.
+Just because the police allege that you have failed to give information does not necessarily mean that you have committed an offence.

 This offence is based on the assumption that the police have sent to you a requirement to identify the driver under section 172 of the Road Traffic Act 1988, and a Notice of Intended Prosecution.
 The offence will be committed if you have received these documents, and you have failed to return the notice within 28 days, or returned it without taking reasonable steps to identify the driver.

 Failing to identify the driver carries 6 penalty points or an immediate ban, and a fine of up to £1,000.